 Soil, Planting, and Care

 Mustard leaves grow fast and most tender in moist, rich soil.
 Sun is ideal, but because they make only leaves and not fruit, they are a little more tolerant of shade than fruiting vegetables like tomatoes.
-Enrich the soil by spreading a few inches of compost or Miracle-Gro® Garden Soil for Vegetables & Herbs over the area you plan to plant.
-Then turn it into the ground or raised bed with a digging fork.
-For pots, use a premium quality potting mix like Miracle-Gro® Potting Mix to help you get a big harvest.
+Enrich the texture and nutrition of the planting area by mixing in three inches of compost or Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil with the top six inches of existing soil.
+(A digging fork works well for this.)
+For pots, use a premium quality potting mix like Miracle-Gro® Performance Organics™ All Purpose Container Mix to help you get a big harvest.
 It always seems early when it’s time to plant mustard, but it pays to plan ahead.
 For fall harvests, set plants in the garden 4 to 6 weeks before the first expected frost.
 In spring, you can start about 4 weeks ahead of the last frost date and continue planting a little after.

-Our plants are thickly seeded in their pot.
+If you’re looking for an impressive harvest down the road, skip the seeds and plant strong, vigorous Bonnie Plants® mustard greens instead.
+Our plants come thickly seeded in their pots.
 You may set them out as they are, but they will grow faster and give you more if you take a little time to separate the seedlings.
 Gently tease the seedlings apart into 3 to 6 clumps.
 Be careful not to tear up the roots.
 If they don’t tease apart gently, you can cut the clump in half with a knife and in half again.
-Space clumps 12 inches apart for traditional mustard greens, 12 to 18 inches apart for Japanese Giant Red Mustard.
+Space clumps 12 inches apart for traditional mustard greens, 12 to 18 inches apart for Japanese Giant Red Mustard (a slightly larger plant).

 Mulch with wheat straw to keep plants moist.
 It takes about 10 to 12 plants to supply two people with fresh greens plus extra to freeze and use during warmer weather.